 Victims of electric shock (or the surviving family of an electrocution victim) can file a personal injury lawsuit against the parties responsible for the accident.
-Responsibility in an electric shock accident may be caused by negligence, recklessness, or a defective product.
+Responsibility in an electric shock accident may be caused by

 When someone is killed in an electrocution accident, the surviving family members can sue for damages by filing a wrongful death lawsuit.
 Compensation in a wrongful death lawsuit can include funeral costs, burial expenses, and loss of financial support.